Portable Oxygen Concentrators vs. Home Oxygen Concentrator

 Medically Edited and Reviewed by Dr. Erin Zinkhan MD, BSBE

-What are the big difference between a portable oxygen concentrator and a stationary oxygen concentrator?
+What are the big differences between a portable oxygen concentrator and a stationary oxygen concentrator?

-Important differences exist between portable oxygen concentrators and stationary or home oxygen concentrators.
-Although both types of concentrators are designed to provide concentrated oxygen to patients, the differences are significant and affect the purchase decision.
-The key differences between these two types of concentrators are four major factors— size and weight, oxygen output, power options, and price.
+There are important differences between portable oxygen concentrators and stationary or home oxygen concentrators.
+Although they are both designed to provide concentrated oxygen to therapy patients, the differences are significant and affect the purchase decision.
+The key differences between these two types of concentrators can be compared within four major factors—oxygen output, size and weight, power options, and price.

 Size and Weight

-Portable concentrators average only 1/3 the weight of a stationary concentrator.
-Portable oxygen concentrators that weigh less than 10 pounds are often carried in a backpack or shoulder bag.
-Concentrators weighing between 10 and 20 pounds are often pulled behind the patient in lightweight carts.
+Regarding weight, portable concentrators average only 1/3 the weight of a stationary concentrator.
+Portable oxygen concentrators of less than 10 pounds are often carried in a backpack or shoulder bag.
+Concentrators weighing between 10 and 20 pounds are often pulled in lightweight carts behind the patient.
 Concentrators above 20 pounds are usually considered to be stationary concentrators.
-Although nearly all stationary concentrators have wheels to help move them from room to room, they are not intended to be used outside of the home or office.
+Although nearly all stationary concentrators have wheels attached to move them from room to room easily, they are not used outside of the home or office.
 For size and weight, portable oxygen concentrators have the decisive advantage over stationary concentrators.

-Both the largest and the smallest oxygen concentrators are made by the same company, AirSep.
-The AirSep Intensity 10 has a size of 6488 cubic inches and a weight of 58 pounds while the AirSep Focus has a size of 76.8 cubic inches and a weight of 1.75 pounds, including the battery.
+The largest and the smallest oxygen concentrator are made by the same company, AirSep.
+The AirSep Intensity 10 has a size of 6488 cubic inches and a weight of 58 pounds while the AirSep Focus has a size of 76.8 cubic inches and a weight of 1.75 pounds including the battery.
 That constitutes a huge difference between the smallest portable concentrator and the largest stationary concentrator.

 There is a trade-off for small size and less weight and that is performance or oxygen output.
 The smaller portable concentrators produce less oxygen than the larger stationary concentrators.
-To reduce the weight and size of a portable concentrator, the oxygen generator is smaller.
-The smaller generators currently produce a maximum oxygen output of less than 3 liters per minute.
-Most home oxygen concentrators provide 5 to 10 liters of oxygen per minute, a two to five-fold increase in the amount of oxygen per minute compared to portable oxygen concentrators.
-Patients who require five or more liters per minute require a home oxygen concentrator; a portable oxygen concentrator is insufficient.
+To reduce the weight and size of a portable concentrator, manufacturers design a significantly smaller oxygen generator.
+This smaller generator currently produces a maximum oxygen output of less than 3 liters per minute.
+Most home oxygen concentrators provide 5 to 10 liters of oxygen per minute.
+This equates to two to five times the amount of oxygen per minute more than portable concentrators.
+Oxygen patients requiring five or more liters per minute require a home oxygen concentrator; a portable oxygen concentrator is insufficient.
 For oxygen output, the stationary oxygen concentrators have a decisive advantage.

-A significant amount of technology is required to produce the smaller size and weight of portable oxygen concentrators compared to stationary oxygen concentrators.
-Manufacturing costs are higher for smaller and lighter oxygen concentrators.
-Portable oxygen concentrator prices are 3 to 6 times greater than the price of a stationary oxygen concentrator.
+A significant amount of engineering is involved to achieve the smaller size of portable oxygen concentrators.
+The smaller the size and the lower the weight, the higher the manufacturing costs.
+For that reason, portable oxygen concentrator prices are 3 to 6 times the price of a stationary oxygen concentrator.

-Stationary oxygen concentrators have higher oxygen output and are priced more economically.
-Portable oxygen concentrators are smaller and lighter and can be charged from multiple types of power sources.
-Patients requiring 5 or more liters of oxygen per minute require a home oxygen concentrator.
-For patients who live active lives and are often away from an AC power source a portable oxygen concentrator works well.
+Stationary oxygen concentrators have higher oxygen output and lower prices.
+Portable oxygen concentrators offer smaller sizes and less weight and greater flexibility with power sources.
+For oxygen patients requiring 5 or more liters of oxygen per minute, a home oxygen concentrator is the best choice.
+For patients who live active lives and are often away from an AC power source, a portable oxygen concentrator is the best choice.

-Best Oxygen Concentrators for Both Continuous/Pulse Flow Oxygen and 24/7 Operation
+Best Oxygen Concentrators for Both Continuous/Pulse Flow Oxygen

-Patients who travel frequently may want to consider one of the 24/7 capable portable concentrators.
+Oxygen patients who travel frequently may want to consider one of continuous/pulse capable portable concentrators.
 These types of portable concentrators can function well for several weeks non-stop while away from your home concentrator.
-Currently, there are four portables that can provide both continuous flow oxygen and pulse flow oxygen.
-Three of these concentrators are listed below.
+Currently, there are four portables that can provide both continuous flow oxygen and pulse flow oxygen listed below.